unioslo/jbofh/README.rst

    "- POP-UP MENU BOX FOR COMMAND HISTORY ACTIVE -
-   To disable: click outside or validate (hit <┘) - "\"Clear highlights\" right-mouse-click option clears those messages" [TODO CONTINUE WITH CHANGELOG INLINE DOCUMENTATIONS BEFORE MERGE IN MASTER]
+   To disable: click outside or validate (hit <┘) - "\"Clear highlights\" right-mouse-click option clears those messages"

+   [TODO CONTINUE WITH CHANGELOG INLINE DOCUMENTATIONS INCLUDED AT THE TIME OF MERGE OF THE BRANCH release_1_0 IN master]

 Changes and improvements with version 0.9.9
 -------------------------------------------